microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoverysearch-exportreport.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Export an item report from a **search**.
+Export an item report from an [ediscoverySearch](../resources/security-ediscoverysearch.md).
 For details, see [Manage a collection estimate](/purview/ediscovery-create-draft-collection#manage-a-collection-estimate).

 ## Permissions